JuanC1414/JuanC1414/README.md

 - 👯 I’m looking to collaborate on any web development work
 - 🤔 I’m looking for help with Java
 - 💬 Ask me about Web design
-- 📫 How to reach me: Email:juancruzlizarraga@hotmail.com  <-->  Ig:yourboyprogrammer
+- 📫 How to reach me: Email: juancruzlizarraga@hotmail.com  <-->  Ig:yourboyprogrammer